 San Diego was the name of Vizcaino's flagship (he had four ships, but only three made it to San Diego).
 He declared the area to be named San Diego, both in honor of his ship and for the feast of San Diego de Alcala (a Spanish Franciscan) which occurred on November 12.

 And the name stuck ever since.
-Had Vizcaino's flagship been one of his other ships, the Santo Tomas, perhaps we would be living and visiting beatiful, sunny Santo Tomas instead of San Diego!
+Had Vizcaino's flagship been one of his other ships, the Santo Tomas, perhaps we would be living and visiting beautiful, sunny Santo Tomas instead of San Diego!